 Projects for students on Manufacturing Systems Engineering and Management should be centred around manufacturing systems or manufacturing technologies and their management.

 The taught component of the course is a mixture of lectures, seminars, syndicate/group work, practicals, online learning and forum activities.
 Module leaders are experts in their fields and are supported by external speakers working in organisations at the forefront of their fields.

 The taught component of the course is assessed primarily through written assignments, although some modules include assessed in-module exercises.
 There are no written exams.

 Each module usually lasts one week.
 See here for more information about the course structure.

-In order to meet our academic entry requirement, you should have obtained the equivalent of a UK first or good second class honours degree in engineering.
+In order to meet our academic entry requirement, you should have obtained the minimum of a UK second class honours degree (or equivalent) in engineering.